michaelmusty/.dotfiles/README.markdown

 *   `gms(1)` runs a set of `getmailrc` files; does much the same thing as the script `getmails` in the `getmail` suite, but runs the requests in parallel and does up to three silent retries using `try(1)`
-*   `han(1)` provides a `keywordprg` for Vim’s Bash script filetype that will look for `help` topics.
+*   `han(1)` provides a `keywordprg` for Vim's Bash script filetype that will look for `help` topics.
 You could use it from the shell too.
-*   `igex(1)` wraps around a command to allow you to ignore error conditions that don’t actually worry you, exiting with 0 anyway.
+*   `igex(1)` wraps around a command to allow you to ignore error conditions that don't actually worry you, exiting with 0 anyway.
 *   `maybe(1)` is like `true(1)` or `false(1)`; given a probability of success,
     it exits with success or failure.
 Good for quick tests.
 *   `plmu(1)` retrieves a list of installed modules from